rishadsanian/FitPal/README.md

 Fit Pal aims to make exercise management accessible and enjoyable for everyone, regardless of their prior experience in fitness training.

 This project has been completed from scratch using the PERN Stack (PostgreSQL, Express, React, Node) for the [Lighthouse Labs](https://www.lighthouselabs.ca/) Web Development Bootcamp Program.
-It took 13 days to complete including presentations with development taking up 8 days.
+It took 13 days to complete, including planning and presentation prep, with development taking up 8 days.

 ## Table of Contents
 - [Overview](#overview)